 You can also create a Brainstorming document from a template.
 Here, team members can share their ideas, suggestions, and thoughts, which can be a good way for the team to find a solution to any problems they encounter.

 Both Asana and Monday have a clear and simple way to track progress

 Asana and monday.com offer different ways to track progress, but they’re both equally good.

 Asana has a handy feature called Goals.
 You can create multiple goals and group them into:

 Once you’ve created a goal, you can also create subgoals that need to be accomplished in order to reach the main goal.
 At any given time, you can check the progress of each goal and subgoal to see if the project is progressing as desired.

-monday.com lets you keep an eye on project progress via the progress tracking column.
+Monday.com doesn’t offer an elaborate way to track goals like Asana, but you can easily keep an eye on your progress via the progress tracking column.

 In this column, you can keep an eye on all the status columns of each item to have a clear view of your tasks’ progress.
 This way, you can track the status of various tasks and see how close you are to completing a project in percentages.

-Asana offers an Admin console in Standard and higher paid plans.
+Asana is more generous with admin features in the lower plans than monday.com.
+It offers an Admin console in Premium and higher paid plans.
 With the Admin console, you can: